 For over 10 years our team have been helping you make career choices and stand out to employers.
 Our employability scheme is designed to showcase your extra-curricular activities and prepare you for the recruitment process.

-Any units you do with us will be listed on your degree transcript, help you reflect on why that experience was important to an employer and look great on your CV.
+Any modules you do with us will be listed on your degree transcript.
+They help you reflect on why that experience was important to an employer and look great on your CV.